kerrynordstrom/20-hash-table-with-bst/lab-kerry/README.md

 #### Remove

-This method will remove a node and replace its current value and connections with the minimum value found on the right side of the tree.
+This method will remove a node's key value pair and replace its current value and connections with the minimum value found on the right side of the tree.
 It will search to the bottom of the tree and find this minimum value, store it in a temporary variable, then reassign the removed node's value and connections to maintain the original structure where possible.

-Example: If 11 is to be deleted, it will make a copy of the minimum value on the right side of the tree shown above (12) and will replace the 11 node with that of 12, including the former left of 11 (10) and the right of 12 (16).

 #### Big O